 This statistic shows the intense ignorance and irresponsibility the greater population shows.
 If someone says they don’t want their pet to have the surgery for whatever reason, SAY SOMETHING!
 If you need to, explain the numbers you’ve learned here.

-Around 25% of Shelter Dogs Are Purebred (Do Something)
+Around 25% of Shelter Dogs Are Purebred (Best Friends)

 No-kill Shelters Can Become Overpopulated (PETA)